percona/proxysql-admin-tool-doc/docs/psh-configuration.md

-# Percona Scheduler Admin configuration
+# pxc-scheduler-handler configuration

-*ProxySQL* with the `percona-scheduler-admin` stores the parameters in a configuration file that uses the toml format.
+*ProxySQL* with the `pxc-scheduler-handler` stores the parameters in a configuration file that uses the toml format.
 This file defines the server credentials and other settings.

-Use the `--config-file` option to run the *percona-scheduler-admin* script.
+Use the `--config-file` option to run the pxc-scheduler-handler script.

 !!! warning